sing-group/compi/docs/source/writing_pipelines.rst

 ------------------------------------

 Tasks are defined inside the ``<tasks>`` element.
 A ``<task>`` element contains a piece of runnable code (by default in Bash language).
+Alternatively, the piece of code can be loaded from the file specified in the ``src`` attribute, whose location is relative to the pipeline XML file.
 When the task runs, parameters **are passed as environmental variables**.

 In addition, ``<task>`` elements contain the following attributes: